On the Optimization and Stability of Sectorized Wireless Networks: Evaluation

 \textbf{Capacity Increase}.
-We compare the capacity regions of the grid network under the three aforementioned sectorization techniques.
-Similarly to the mechanism employed to compare the matching polytopes for different sectorizations where we have to compare the convex sets given a specific ``direction'', here we assume uniform arrival rates.
+We assess the grid network's capacity employing the four sectorization techniques mentioned earlier, under uniform traffic with an arrival rate of $\alpha$.
 Specifically, we start from low values for the arrival rate $\alpha$ and increase until the blacklogs ``blow up''.
 This procedure is depicted in Fig.~\ref{fig:eval-capacity}, where we plot the summation of the 16$\times$16 different backlogs on the last iteration of the simulation with respect to the arrival rate.
-In Figs.~\ref{fig:eval-capacity}(a) (\emph{unsectorized network}) and~\ref{fig:eval-capacity}(b) (\emph{even homogeneous sectorization}), it can be observed that as the arrival rate exceeds the boundary of the capacity regions, the sum of the backlogs on the last iteration increases linearly.
-In Fig.~\ref{fig:eval-capacity}(c) (\emph{dynamic sectorization}), since the sectorization is updated over time to adapt to the current flows, we do not observe a single ``knee'' point in the plot.
-Note that in the example of a 16$\times$16 grid network, the even homogeneous sectorization performs close to the dynamic sectorization since the ratio of their capacity to the unsectorized case is approximately $0.025/0.015 = 1.67$.
-We expect that this result is not highly dependent on the number of nodes because of the symmetry of the grid.
+In Figs.~\ref{fig:eval-capacity}(a) (\emph{unsectorized network}), ~\ref{fig:eval-capacity}(b) (\emph{Even Homogeneous Sectorization}), and ~\ref{fig:eval-capacity}(d) (\emph{Throughput Optimal}) it can be observed that as the arrival rate exceeds the boundary of the capacity regions, the sum of the backlogs on the last iteration increases abruptly \cite{tassiulas1990stability}.
+In Fig.~\ref{fig:eval-capacity}(c) (\emph{Opportunistic Dynamic Sectorization}), note that the capacity boundary does not emerge by a single ``knee'' point as is the case for the other three techniques.
+In the latter, for $\alpha \in [0.23, 0.25]$, though the network seems stable, requests accumulate in backlogs in a faster rate.
+The Even Homogeneous Sectorization's performance closely aligns with that of the opportunistic dynamic sectorization, demonstrated by their capacity ratios to the unsectorized case, approximately $0.025/0.015 = 1.67$.
+The chosen Even Homogeneous Sectorization for this network is notably effective, as horizontal division fairly distributes uniform traffic across both sectors.
+In the case of the throughput optimal policy, we observe in Fig.~\ref{fig:eval-capacity}(d) that the capacity is \emph{two} times the one of the unsectorized network--which is the maximum we can expect using two sectors.